The University of Ottawa and the WHO Collaborating Centre on Technology Assessment and Health Equity presents…

 Since 2004, physicians from the Department of Family Medicine and University of Ottawa medical students have played a key role in developing and delivering health advocacy for refugees arriving at the Maison Sophia Reception House in Ottawa.
 This transitional residential facility operated by the Catholic Centre for Immigrants has hosted thousands of refugee families that have arrived from Chad, Kenya, Sudan, Uganda, Iraq, Bhutan, the Thai/Myanmar border, and most recently, Syria.
 Infectious diseases, malnutrition, physical and/or emotional trauma are notably some of the health conditions experienced by refugees in their host country where they’ve had little to no access to health care.
 Upon arrival to Canada, refugees encounter barriers to health care due to poor health literacy skills, the need for translators, and poor understanding of the health care system.
 Thus, it is crucial that health care professionals and trainees are equipped with the cultural competence and understanding both necessary to address the complex health care needs of refugees.

-- Receive training from Toronto psychiatrist Dr. Morton Beiser, Ryerson University in Narrative Exposure Therapy (NET) an effective, low-intensity intervention for refugee children and youth affected by PTSD
+- Receive training in community based Narrative Exposure Therapy (NET) an effective, low-intensity intervention for refugee children and youth affected

 - Learn excellent cultural competency and communication skills, increase your global understanding of current world issues, and gain leadership, health promotion and advocacy skills